futurice/pepperoni-app-kit/docs/ARCHITECTURE.md

 // REDUCER (Naming: PascalCase)
 //
-// Reducer is resposible for handling all the actions defined in this module.
+// Reducer is responsible for handling all the actions defined in this module.
 The first
 // parameter is the previous state of this module, and should default to the initial state.
 //
 // The reducer then examines the `action` object and decides whether any state should change in
 // response to that action.
 The reducer must return the updated state, or if no changes are made,
 // the previous state without modifications.
 //
-// The reducer is always a ES6 default export.
+// The reducer is always an ES6 default export.

 export default function CounterStateReducer(state = initialState, action) {
   switch (action.type) {